 Wolongpo Trail Introduction

-The Wulong Slope is situated along the mountain ridge and is named for its resemblance to a reclining dragon.
-It was a past ancient trail that connected Yuanlin in Changhua to Liufenliao in Nantou, and it has been renovated into a walkway approximately 0.8 kilometers long.
-The entire path is a gentle sloping tree-lined trail, with the only steep section being the steps at the trailhead.
-Midway along the trail, there is a pavilion where visitors can enjoy the mountain and forest scenery, and a visit to the Feng Tian Temple is recommended (providing drinking water and public restrooms, which may vary due to pandemic conditions).
-Along the way, there are oil tea trees and acacia trees, and during the spring and summer, visitors can see blossoms in full bloom.
-There are also nectar plants that attract butterflies, insects, and wild birds.
-Additionally, it is adjacent to Yuanlin Sports Park, Tengshan Trail, and Wulong Slope, making it a great spot for the public to engage in leisure activities and fitness exercises.
+The Wulong Slope is situated along the mountain ridge, named for its resemblance to a sleeping dragon.
+It was a historic trail that connected Changhua Yuanlin to Nantou Liugufan, and has been renovated into a walking path approximately 0.8 kilometers long.
+The entire trail features a gently sloping shaded pathway, with only the starting point having a set of ascending stairs.
+About halfway along the trail, there is a pavilion that offers scenic views of the mountains and forests, and visitors can conveniently visit the Feng Tian Temple, which provides drinking water and public restrooms (please note that availability may change due to the pandemic).
+The path is lined with Tung trees and Acacia trees, and during spring and summer, vibrant flowers can be seen blooming.
+The area also has nectar-rich plants that attract butterflies, insects, and wild birds.
+Additionally, it is adjacent to the Yuanlin Sports Park, Tengshan Trail, and Wulong Slope, making it an ideal spot for the public to engage in leisure activities and fitness exercises.
 Trail length: 0.76 kilometers.
 Walking time: 0.3 hours.
-Facilities: parking lot (motorcycles, cars), entrance features, pavilion.
+Facilities: parking lot (motorcycles and passenger cars), entrance signage, pavilion.